opengeospatial/ontology-crs/discussion-paper.md

 Choosing a suitable coordinate system requires expertise.
 Indeed, depending on the area covered by the data and the applications for which they are intended (precision spatial measurements, spatial statistics, cartography, etc.), different choices are possible and some are better than others.
 Publishing CRS descriptions as Web data could foster the development of application-specific and location-specific CRS recommendation systems.

 ## Proposed Use Case: GeoSPARQL and Triple Store Integration

+This section describes how a CRS ontology can be integrated to be used in the GeoSPARQL query language.

 ### Integration of CRS into the GeoSPARQL query language